javlopezdi/javlopezdi/README.md

 ### About me 👨‍💻
 I am a Full Stack Developer with experience designing, building, testing and deploying Full Stack Web Applications.
-I am also a Physical Engineer, so if your project requires Data Analysis, Math or Physics I can certainly help you Besides technology, I am passionate about chinese language and culture
+I am also a Physical Engineer, so if your project requires Data Analysis, Math or Physics I can certainly help you.
+Besides technology, I am passionate about chinese language and culture

 ### Technologies 💻